MicrosoftDocs/entra-docs/docs/identity/users/directory-delete-howto.md

 ## Delete the organization

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
 1. Select Microsoft Entra ID.
 1. On a tenant's **Overview** page, select **Manage tenants**.